Mega Man X8: Gameplay

 Overall gameplay in Mega Man X8 is mostly similar to previous Mega Man X games and has removed the 3D style from Mega Man X7 in favor of a 2.5D style, although 2 of the stages, namely "Central White" and "Dynasty", are fully 3D.
 After an introductory stage, Mega Man X8 presents the player with a choice of 8 stages, with a Maverick robot serving as the stage boss.
 After defeating the 8 bosses, a series of fortress stages open up for the player to complete in linear progression until the final boss is defeated.
+The difficulty chosen makes an impact in regards to the size of the health bar and if other items can be used.

 The player starts the game with access to three playable characters: X, a shooter able to wear multiple armors that can be found hidden in the stages; Axl, a shooter able to transform into enemies; and Zero, a sword fighter able to double jump.
 Additionally, Zero can equip additional weapons that can be purchased at the store such as hammers and additional swords after finding a certain Rare Force Metal for it, excluding one of the weapons which is only available for purchase upon completing the game with Zero or entering the code in the title screen of the PlayStation 2 version.
 X8 introduces new mechanics to the game; the first is Guard Break, which can break enemy defenses when enemies are attacked with certain weapons.
 The second is Double Attack, where the playable character and the chosen partner character perform a screen-filling attack that causes heavy damage to all enemies on screen.
 Additionally, X's new armor, the Neutral Armor, can be customized with parts that can either form two new armors, or mixed together for different effects.
-However, mixed parts of armors are not as effective as complete armors, forcing players to choose wisely when building armors.

 Two characters can be selected to go to a stage, while a navigator can be assigned to assist the player.
 Depending on the navigator's qualities, the character will be informed about the stages' hidden paths or boss weaknesses.
-In every stage, the characters can obtain items that can be used in a shop to buy upgrades.
-The three navigators can also be unlocked as the playable characters by buying chips after completing the game in the Normal or Hard levels or entering the code in the title screen of the PlayStation 2 version.
+In every stage, the characters can obtain items that can be used in a shop to buy upgrades called chips.
+The three navigators can be unlocked as playable characters, taking moves from the Maverick Hunters.
+Much like X7, New Game Plus is also available in this game.
+One of these features is content unlocked under certain conditions from the previous game or by entering a secret code on the title screen of the PlayStation 2 version and then starting the game on Normal or Hard.
+One example is the three navigators can be unlocked as the playable characters by buying chips in the store after completing this requirement.
+In addition Cut Man as portrayed in the first Mega Man game can be found as a hidden boss by either having a save file for the PS2 version of Mega Man X Command Mission on the Memory Card or through one of the codes.